-Generally the employees were constantly building things, cooking and buying supplies.
-Details about the tribes is very light in these reports.
+Generally, the employees were constantly building things, cooking, and buying supplies.
+Details about the tribes are very light in these reports.

 In June 1856 violence erupted at the Klamath River Reservation.
 Agent Whipple stated that the Indians on the reserve had reported to him that an Indian had been killed by a White man.
 This was an “Indian belonging to the mouth of the river” (Yurok) who had been traveling on a pass from the reservation to his old home some two miles away.
 The Indian murdered was the son of Moweena the head man of this village at the mouth of the river.
 The Indians were vehement in their desires that the person responsible be brought to justice.

-Indians on the reservations in this time were not allowed to leave their reservation and had to ask for a pass to certify they were traveling on business off the reservation legally.
+Indians on the reservations at this time were not allowed to leave their reservation and had to ask for a pass to certify they were traveling on business off the reservation legally.
 Once removed to the reservation, the tribes were somewhat imprisoned, they were not American citizens and subject to being treated like non-citizen immigrants.
 Indians had no rights in their own lands, lands occupied by them for thousands of years.
-Oddly, to prepare for the reservation, white men were hired to find the best fishing sites, when its highly likely that the tribes already knew the best fishing sites.
-On the reservation the tribes were also subjected to the pressures of changing their culture and accepted missionaries.
-Additional letters suggest many women were co-habitating with white men, and that there was a serious drinking problem among the tribal people.
-Federal laws and policies forbid giving or selling alcohol to Indians.
+Oddly, to prepare for the reservation, white men were hired to find the best fishing sites, when it is highly likely that the tribes already knew the best fishing sites.
+On the reservation, the tribes were also subjected to the pressures of changing their culture and accepted missionaries.
+Additional letters suggest many women were cohabitating with white men, and that there was a serious drinking problem among the tribal people.
+Federal laws and policies at this time forbid giving or selling alcohol to Indians.

 I hope this history and others on my site help bring to light the historic struggles of Native peoples in our colonial system.